tich/homebridge-faber-rangehood/README.md

 3. In your favorite terminal, run the script under `tools/get_token.py`
 4. This should open up your web browser to the Franke/Faber login page
 5. Login using your regular credentials
-6. Your web browser might ask you to allow redirecting to `FaberRedirectHandler.app`.
-This is a custom app that's dynamically created by the script itself.
+6. Your web browser might ask you to allow redirecting to `FaberRedirectHandler.app` (or allow opening a link in an external handler).
+This is a custom handler that's dynamically created by the script itself.
 Click "Allow"
-7. Once you see a new webpage that says you're logged in, you can close both of these tabs in your browser
-8. Switch back to your terminal
+7. Switch back to your terminal
-9. The script should've printed out a refresh token, and a list of the devices associated with your account
+8. The script should've printed out a refresh token, and a list of the devices associated with your account

 # TODO

 - Ensure transient network errors are properly handled and recovered from (perhaps exponential backoffs using the axios-retry module)
 - Properly distinguish between a network error and a token expiration in OpenIDSession
 - Enforce no-throw somehow, or convert all exceptions to errors (using the neverthrow module)
-- Implement scheme handlers for Linux and Windows in get_token.py
+- Implement scheme handler for Windows in get_token.py
 - Implement filter maintenance reminders